weiji14/letsjustwander/_posts/developing-behaviours-by-starting-with-why.md

 ## What's in it for me

-It's easy to for anyone to argue on how to do things (implementation) But it is much harder to argue about the why (principles).
+It's easy to for anyone to argue on how to do things (implementation).
+But it is much harder to argue about the why (principles).

-By starting with the core **Why**, you deliberately make it as vulnerable/awkward as possible.
+By starting with the core **Why**, you deliberately make things as vulnerable/awkward as you possible could.
 If it's a strong why, it stays.
 If it's not good, people realize it immediately and you can correct the most fundamental problem before it's buried in layers and layers of subjective matter.